joeriexelmans/ebook-viewer/README.md

  - Port to WebKitGTK 2 (shouldn't be too hard)
  - Throw everything away and build from scratch in Haskell

-Also, pull requests welcome :-)
+Also, pull requests welcome, as long as you maintain the perspective of keeping the application really simple and minimal.